axelvaldez/radical-companies/_posts/1-book2-intro/2023-06-30-radical-inspiration-and-discovery-long.markdown

      width='60%'
      alt=''>
    </div>
-  <p>When looking for solutions to what we feel is wrong, we often get lost in the intellectual weeds and never discover what&rsquo;s really at the root of the problem.
+  <p>When looking for solutions to what we feel is wrong, we often get lost in the intellectual weeds and point to the first obvious thing.
+The point is that we never discover what’s really at the root of the problem.
+We never go past this point and we end up never discovering what&rsquo;s really at the root of the problem.
 The <span class='_paradigm'>Radical Foundation</span> helps us remain clear,</p>
    <ul>
     <li>Will this decision make us more or less decentralized?
 Either choice is up to you and your community, but the <span class='_paradigm'>Foundation</span> helps you know which direction the decision is taking you.</li>
     <li>Will this decision make it easier to help people find meaning in what they are doing or not?
 Again, either choice is up to you and your community, but the <span class='_paradigm'>Foundation</span> helps you know where you are headed.</li>